ansible/ansible/docs/docsite/rst/roadmap/ROADMAP_2_2.rst

     a critical task and one that has so much work and so many moving parts that we don’t expect this to be complete by the 2.2 release.
 Toshio will lead this overall effort.

   - Motivation:
     - Ubuntu LTS (16.04) already ships without python2.
 RHEL8 is coming which is also expected to be python3 based.
 These considerations make this high priority.
     - Ansible users are getting restless: https://groups.google.com/forum/#!topic/ansible-project/DUKzTho3OCI
     - This is probably going to take multiple releases to complete; need to get started now

   - Baselines:
     - We're targeting Python-3.5 and above.

   - Goals for 2.2:

     - Tech preview level of support
     - Controller-side code can run on Python3
     - Update: Essential features have been shown to work on Python3.
       Currently all unittests and all but three integration tests are passing on Python3.
 Code has not been line-by-line audited so bugs remain but can be treated as bugs, not as massive, invasive new features.
     - Almost all of our deps have been ported:
       - The base deps in setup.py are ported: ['paramiko', 'jinja2', "PyYAML", 'setuptools', 'pycrypto &gt;= 2.6']
       - python-six from the rpm spec file has been ported
       - Python-keyczar from the rpm spec file is not.
       - Strategy: removing keyczar when we drop accelerate for 2.3.
 Print deprecation in 2.1.

-    - Module_utils ported to dual python3/python2(2.4 for much of it, python2.6 for specific things)
-      - Update: Mostly done.
-Also not line-by-line audited but the unittests and integration tests do show that the most use functionality is working.
+    - Module_utils ported to dual python3/python2(2.4 for much of it, python2.6 for specific things) **Mostly done:**  Also not line-by-line audited but the unittests and integration tests do show that the most use functionality is working.
     - Add module_utils files to help port
       - Update: copy of the six library (v1.4.1 for python2.4 compat) and unicode helpers are here (ansible.module_utils._text.{to_bytes,to_text,to_native})
     - A few basic modules ported to python3
       - Stat module best example module since it’s essential.
+      - Update:

-      - Update: A handful of modules like stat have been line-by-line ported.
+         - A handful of modules like stat have been line-by-line ported.
 They should work reliably with few python3-specific bugs.
 All but three integration tests pass which means that most essential modules are working to some extent on Python3.
          - The three failing tests are: service, hg, and uri.
          - Note, large swaths of the modules are not tested.
 The status of these is unknown
     - All code should compile under Python3.
       - lib/ansible/* and all modules now compile under Python-3.5